 There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.

 God’s Word brings life to the soul and grace to our words.
 Let’s take advantage of this wonderful tool and cultivate life-giving words this summer.
 This summer don’t just grow a garden – cultivate life-giving speech!
+Be sure to grab the free pack of verses about the tongue.

 * (All Scripture taken from ESV)